fastoch/TypeScript_DaveGray/README.md

 ## Required Tools

-- TS is integrated into Visual Studio Code very nicely.
+TypeScript is integrated into Visual Studio Code very nicely.

-- After that, you need **npm**, which you can get by installing **Node.js**
+First, you need to install the following packages:
+  - **npm**
+  - **nodejs**

+> [!note]
-  - npm = Node Package Manager
+> npm = Node Package Manager

-- That doesn't mean we're going to necessarily write any Node.js, although we could.
+That doesn't mean we're going to necessarily write any Node.js (backend), although we could.
+In this tutorial, we will actually focus on frontend and we'll use the React framework.

 ## Install TypeScript and run the TS compiler

 - open a terminal windows in VS code by pressing Ctrl + J
-- assuming you already installed the nodejs package and can now use npm, use the following cmd to install TypeScript:
+- assuming you already installed the nodejs and npm packages, use the following cmd to install TypeScript:
-  - `npm i typescript -g`
+  - `npm install -g typescript`
-  - the `-g` flag is for 'global', which means you want to install a npm module globally
+  - the `-g` flag is for installing a npm module globally

+Verify the installation by checking the TypeScript version:
+`npx tsc --version`

 Then, let's create some files in VS code file tree (cf. LESSON01).